Ain't Nothing 'bout You: Music video

-The music video was directed by Trey Fanjoy.
-It features a model, (a then unknown Alana De La Garza of Law & Order fame) who is the central character of the video.
+The music video was released in March 2001.
+It was directed by Trey Fanjoy and features a model (then-unknown Alana de la Garza of Law & Order fame) as the central character.
 It was shot in an abandoned warehouse, and shot in green.
 It was also the only video by the duo to be directed by Fanjoy.
 Throughout the video, the model is seen in different layouts.
-The duo are performing, with a full band, on a high platform, in front of a screen, projecting the model's scenes.
-The model is also seen poking her head through thin blinds, seen as both the first, and last image of the video.
-The video was released in March 2001.
+The duo are seen performing with a full band on a high platform and in front of a screen, projecting the model's scenes.
+The model is also seen poking her head through thin blinds in both the first and last images of the video.

 Chart positions

 "Ain't Nothing 'bout You" debuted at No. 48 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of February 17, 2001.